 Back to top

 Debra Bell brings over 20 years of arts administration experience to the position, having joined Pittsburgh Opera in September 2008.
-Prior to moving to Pittsburgh, Bell was Marketing Director for the prestigious Glimmerglass Opera, near Cooperstown, New York.
+Prior to moving to Pittsburgh, Ms. Bell was Marketing Director for the prestigious Glimmerglass Opera, near Cooperstown, New York.
 Before that, she worked for five years in Marketing and Audience Development at Cincinnati Symphony Orchestra, where she created and maintained the noted CSOEncore!, College Nite, and GLBT Night programs.
 She was co-founder and Managing Director of Words and Music of Beaufort, Inc. and was instrumental in starting the satellite gallery project for the Mississippi Museum of Art.
 She has worked in the public radio, retail, and publishing industries, and has served as Music Director at several churches.
-Bell holds a BA in Church Music from Belhaven College, an MA in Arts Administration from the University of Cincinnati College-Conservatory of Music, and an MBA from the Lindner College of Business at University of Cincinnati.
+Ms. Bell holds a BA in Church Music from Belhaven College, an MA in Arts Administration from the University of Cincinnati College-Conservatory of Music, and an MBA from the Lindner College of Business at University of Cincinnati.

 Back to top

 Marilyn Michalka Egan has taught students from pre-school through graduate school how to learn, how to make music, and how to teach.
 She uses student-centered principles in her teaching to help students experience the joy and motivation of discovering effective ways to learn.
 Dr. Egan has degrees in Music Education, Theory, and Orff certification from Duquesne University; the Dalcroze Eurhythmics Certificate and License from Carnegie Mellon University; and a Ph.D. in Music Education from Kent State University.